 If you feel comfortable and you think it is relevant, you can use the personal statement to tell the university or college how your circumstances have prepared you for your studies, or make you a good candidate.
-You can read a blog article from Become about this before you make a decision – Sam Turner explains how you can do this, and why it might be a good idea.
+You can read a blog article from Become before you make a decision – Sam Turner explains how you can do this well, and why it might be a good idea.

 After you send your application, the university or college may get in touch with more information but you don’t have to wait – feel free to contact them directly.
 You can find the right contact details on the Propel website and they will be pleased to answer any questions or tell you more.

 It’s never too late!

-If you’ve already sent your application and you wish you had told the university, you can still contact them directly.
+If you’ve already sent your application and you wish you had told the university or college, you can still contact them directly.
 Try to do it as early as possible so that support is ready for you.

 Find out more about applying to a university with care experience.